BrianDCraw/ClimbingWalWebUI/README.md

-This project is the User Interfact for the climbing wall
+This project is the User Interface for the climbing wall LED Project